chtnnh/old.chtnnh.github.io/pages/notes.md

 layout: Post
 permalink: /notes
 feedformat: card
-title: Digital Garden
+title: Notes on Computer Science
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+### This is the homepage for all my notes on Computer Science.